How to make a customer focused company

 Happy users make great brand advocates

 Acquiring new customers is the key to growth.
 But developing a relationship with your existing customers is equally important and is often overlooked by companies.
-Customers willing to promote your brand and recommend it are a powerful word-of-mouth marketing tool.
+Customers willing to promote and recommend your brand are a powerful word-of-mouth marketing tool.
 They'll sell your product out of their own volition because they believe in it.
-However, brand advocates can only exist when your company and its product offers a customer experience worth advocating.
+However, brand advocates can only exist when your company and its product offer a customer experience worth advocating.

 You can accurately meet customer need

-Many of the articles about customer focus talk about it as if it’s only for Customer Support teams.
+Many articles about customer focus talk about it as if it’s only for Customer Support teams.
 However, this is narrow-sighted.
 Customer orientation is a must for product development and marketing, too.
-As product managers build out the product roadmap, they should be aware of the requests and problems that customers are facing and what’s creating real value.
+As product managers build the product roadmap, they should be aware of the requests and problems that customers face product roadmap; they should be aware of the requests and problems that customers are facing and what’s creating real value.

 The Product team needs Customer Support to build a feedback loop that regularly provides information on the voice of the customer.
-Customer Support is in a unique position to track customer sentiment in real-time.
-These insights are crucial for the Product team, who need to decide what feature ideas to prioritize in the product backlog.
-The long term goal of any customer focused product team is to build something that customers love.
+Customer Support is in a unique position to track customer sentiment in real time.
+These insights are crucial for the Product team, which needs to decide what feature ideas to prioritize in the product backlog.
+The long-term goal of any customer-focused product team is to build something that customers love.
 But this is only possible if they’re aware of what customers are thinking in the first place.

 Improved user retention & conversion rates

-Marketers should not only keep a close eye on their own product but also that of their competitors’.
-They must be aware of the product’s position in the market to know what’s doing well and what’s missing.
-They can then, for example, use these insights to construct marketing campaigns which point out the particular problems their product solves that others in the market cannot.
+Marketers should keep a close eye on their products and also that of their competitors.
+They must know the product’s position in the market to know what’s doing well and what’s missing.
+They can then, for example, use these insights to construct marketing campaigns that point out the particular problems their product solves that others in the market cannot.

 5 examples of customer focused strategies — pillars